Features

 sudo apt-get install build-essential

-Unless you configure nuBASIC to create the "tiny" version (./configure --enable-tinyver), you have to install following additional packages: libx11-dev, sdl2-dev, xmessage, xterm
+Unless you configure nuBASIC to generate the "tiny" version by running the command "./configure --enable-tinyver," you will need to install the following additional packages: libx11-dev, sdl2-dev, xmessage, and xterm.
+These packages are essential to ensure the proper functionality of nuBASIC.

 See also